Police: 14-year-old boy seriously hurt after hit-and-run in Smithfield

-The boy’s father declined an interview saying the situation was all too fresh.
+The boy’s father declined an interview, saying the situation was too fresh.
 However, he said his son’s condition is unfortunately not looking good.
-He told 10 On Your Side his son has a long list of injuries including a broken nose, bruised lungs, broken ankles, and more.
+He told 10 On Your Side his son has a long list of injuries, including a broken nose, bruised lungs, broken ankles and more.

 VSP are asking anyone who may have witnessed the crash or may have information about the crash to call state police at #77 or 804-750-8788.
 Emails can also be sent to questions@vsp.virginia.gov.